realm/unity-examples-3d-chess/tutorial/unity_local_realm.md

 ## Example game

 We will be using a simple 3D chess game for demonstration purposes.
 Creating this game itself will not be part of this tutorial.
-However, this section will provide you with an overview so that you can the follow along in the section and add Realm to the game.
+However, this section will provide you with an overview so that you can follow along and add Realm to the game.
 This example can be found in [our Unity examples repository](https://github.com/realm/unity-examples-3d-chess/tree/example-template).

 The [final implementation of the game](https://github.com/realm/unity-examples-3d-chess/tree/local-realm) including the usage of Realm is also part of the example repository.